 We rely on third parties, including single and sole source suppliers, to manufacture certain components and subcomponents of our products.
 We do not have long-term supply agreements with, or guaranteed commitments from our suppliers, including single and sole source suppliers.
 We utilize purchase orders or blanket orders covering the medium term of 18-24 months for the majority of our supplier base.
-While we depend on our suppliers to provide us and our customers with materials in a timely manner that meet our and their quality, quantity and cost requirements, since the start of the COVID-19 pandemic and resultant supply chain constraints, vendors will miss delivery dates, extend delivery dates or in some circumstances cancel purchase orders because these suppliers may encounter problems during manufacturing for a variety of reasons, any of which could delay or impede their ability to meet our demand.
-The expansion of global lead times, particularly in Europe and Asia, related to the COVID-19 pandemic, and COVID related shutdowns in China and the military conflict in Ukraine, has resulted in the lack of availability of raw materials, including semiconductors, computers, monitors electronic parts, metals, packaging, adhesives, chemicals, resins and subcontract painted components.
+While we depend on our suppliers to provide us and our customers with materials in a timely manner that meet our and their quality, quantity and cost requirements, vendors will miss delivery dates, extend delivery dates or in some circumstances cancel purchase orders because these suppliers may encounter problems during manufacturing for a variety of reasons, any of which could delay or impede their ability to meet our demand.
+The expansion of global lead times has resulted in the lack of availability of raw materials, including semiconductors, computers, monitors electronic parts, metals, packaging, adhesives, chemicals, resins and subcontract painted components.
 Certain suppliers have passed on higher prices, surcharges and expedited shipping fees to defray the higher commodity prices they are paying due to short supply and pushed out delivery dates.
 Additionally, due to these supply chain constraints we will identify and qualify new vendors or substitute components which requires testing, validations and documentation adding to internal costs and diverting engineering resources from other projects.
 On January 31, 2023, the FDA approved our premarket approval supplement to our lower cost LDD for various modifications that are intended to reduce the cost to manufacture the device.
 However, we have deferred the introduction of our lower cost-to-manufacture LDD to the market until the second half of 2023, as it is less difficult to procure components and subcomponents for our existing LDD than the lower cost-to-manufacture LDD.
 Currently, we are procuring materials for both LDD's, which have the same functionality.
 Management's expectation is that our gross margin will be impacted by the decision to continue to produce both LDD's, which is necessary to mitigate potential supply chain issues.
 While we have taken measures to mitigate business continuity risk, including increasing standard lead times, payment of expedite fees, issuance of a limited number of non-cancelable purchase orders, advance delivery of critical components ahead of normal delivery dates and second sourcing, our suppliers may cease producing the components we purchase from them or otherwise decide to cease doing business with us.
 Any supply interruption from our suppliers or failure to obtain additional suppliers for any of the components or subcomponents used in our products would limit our ability to manufacture our current and new products and could have a material adverse effect on our business, financial condition and results of operations.

-The failure of third parties to meet their contractual, regulatory, and other obligations could adversely affect our business.
+The failure of third parties to meet their contractual, regulatory, and other obligations could adversely affect our business,